The Million Pound Drop: Incident

 During an episode on 5 November 2010, contestants Johnny and Dee were faced with the options Sylvester McCoy, Paul McGann, Christopher Eccleston and David Tennant.
 They were then asked "Who played Dr Who for the longest period?".
 The contestants did not know the answer so decided to split their remaining £650,000 between McCoy and McGann.
 The answer was then revealed to be Tennant—who played the Doctor from 2005 to 2010—and they lost all their remaining money.
 However, viewers began to query the accuracy of this question, saying it was open to interpretation as McCoy played the Doctor from 1987 to 1989, but also appeared at the beginning of the Doctor Who television film in 1996, making his time playing the character technically nine years uninterrupted.
-After the producers spoke to BBC, they were informed that McCoy was actually the correct answer.
+After the producers spoke to the BBC, they were informed that McCoy was actually the correct answer.
 Channel 4 then announced that Johnny and Dee were allowed to return to the show to continue with the £325,000 that would have remained on an episode aired on 12 November 2010; they would go on to win £25,000.